restrepd/drgMaster/README.md

 Learning improves decoding of odor identity with phase-referenced oscillations in the olfactory bulb Justin Losacco, Daniel Ramirez-Gordillo, Jesse Gilmer and Diego Restrepo published in eLife in 2020 (link will be added).

+The data have been deposited in the GigaScience Database, http://doi.org/10.5524/100699

 You should install the following MATLAB toolboxes:

 Wavelet